nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This is implemented using the `GroupFindCommand`, `GroupFindCommandParser`, `UniqueGroupList` and `UniquePersonList` classes.

-The `GroupFindCommand` receives a  group and member of group predicate,
+The `GroupFindCommand` receives a group and member predicate,

 #### Activity diagram

-The following activity diagram summarises what happens when a user executes an edit command:
+The following activity diagram summarises what happens when a user executes a find command:

 <img src="images/GroupFindCommandActivityDiagram.png" width="300" />